Silver Cord Program – AHS

 Purpose of Program: To promote volunteerism and to encourage students to take part in their community, students may earn a Silver Service Cord to be worn on their gown at graduation, which indicates significant hours of volunteer service during their enrollment at Anamosa High School.

 Silver Cord Guidelines: From the summer before the students’ Freshman Year to the final month of the year they graduate, students who earn a total of 120 hours of service earn a silver cord.
 Students are encouraged to average 30 hours of service per year.

 Special consideration may be given to students who move into the district after beginning their high school career or for other special circumstances.

-Volunteer Information: Volunteer Opportunities are posted on the Silver Cord Google Classroom as they become available.
+Volunteer Information: Volunteer Opportunities are posted on the Silver Cord Google Site as they become available.
 Students are encouraged to search out their own opportunities within the community, their church, and their passions.
-Students document their hours using the Google Form, they will then be approved, documents, and tabulated.
+Students document their hours using the Google Form, they will then be approved, documented, and tabulated.
 It is the student’s responsibility to keep track of approved hours.
-To be added to the Silver Cord Google Classroom, email the current Silver Cord Advisor.

 What Counts: Any service (volunteer, not for pay) performed within the Anamosa Community School District communities or within our greater “global” community.
 Any activity posted on the Silver Cord Google Classroom, announcements, or in AHS Publications.
 If you have any concerns about your hours you should email the Silver Cord Advisor to get prior approval.